 slmgr –dlvthen hit Enter.

-Check details in the pop-up window.
+Check the details in the pop-up window.
 To see the Windows expiry date, replace the above command with slmgr -xpr and hit Enter.

 Report Windows 11/10 Activation errors